goerz/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
 {%- if cookiecutter.travisci == 'y' %}
 3. Check https://travis-ci.org/{{ cookiecutter.github_username }}/{{ cookiecutter.project_slug }}/pull_requests
    and make sure that the tests pass for all supported Python versions.